ajshephard/statamod/README.md

 increase the stack size, or specify cache=.false. in the calling options.
 This may happen with large data sets.

-STATAMOD should be able to read Stata .dta files for versions 5 to 11.
+STATAMOD should be able to read Stata .dta files for versions 5 to 12.
 I have not been able to test data created with Stata version 5 or 6 and neither do I have a detailed description of the file format implemented in these versions.
-Please contact me if such datasets produces any unexpected results
+Please contact me if such datasets produces any unexpected results.
+Support for Stata .dta files for version 13 will be provided in a future release.

 Software license
 ----------------